adonaidiofanes/taxonomy-menu-with-children/README.md

-taxonomy-menu-with-children
+Taxonomy menu with children on Drupal 7
 ====================================

-Generate taxonomy menu with children on Drupal 7
+This module creates menus according to the selected taxonomies.

+The block set contains a list of links from a vocabulary with your terms.